The 2026 Motherland Conference at Cambridge University

 § Is Afrobeats as a genre in stagnation?

-African Socio-political developments:
+Socio-political developments:

 - The legacy of Ibrahim Traore in Burkina Faso.